 Understanding Patient-Centered Innovation

 Patient-centered innovation ensures that patients are involved throughout the innovation process, from conception to regulatory approval and implementation.
-This approach recognizes that patients are experts in their own healthcare experiences and can provide valuable insights for developing solutions that address their unique needs.
+This approach recognizes that patients are experts in their healthcare experiences and can provide valuable insights for developing solutions that address their unique needs.
 By actively involving patients, healthcare organizations can create more patient-centric and effective innovations.

 Determinants of Patient-Centered Innovation